 - Observe the methods of transporting and storing the plants.
 Reject plants that are wilted, broken, out of the container, or otherwise unsuitable when delivered to the planting area.
 Note such rejection in the daily report.

 - Check to see if plants are obviously deformed, diseased, or insect-infested.
 Obtain inspection certificates that indicate all plants comply with federal and state laws requiring inspection for diseases and infestations.
 Before accepting plants from another county, require the contractor to produce evidence of clearance from the county agricultural commissioner.

 - For the specified number of plants, remove soil from the roots of container-grown plants to determine the condition of the roots.
-Ensure enough roots have grown so that the soil and root ball will hold together when planting.
+Check that enough roots have grown so that the soil and root ball will hold together when planting.